 An American Jew who survived the Holocaust...I was emotional while she was sharing her story.

-Among of the kids being experimented by the Nazi.
+Among the kids being experimented on by the Nazis.

-at Auschwitz Concentration camp, where the Jews and other were being kept till the war ended.
+at Auschwitz Concentration camp, where the Jews and others were being kept till the war ended.

-Lo, Poland's was the most damaged country during the WWII still the atmospheric picture of what is known to be Europe's romanticism has remained as it is.
+Lo, Poland was the most damaged country during WWII still the atmospheric picture of what is known to be Europe's romanticism has remained as it is.

-The structure of the buildings are so immensely grandeur & elaborate.
-The surroundings is lushed, bordering the sprawl of colorful vegetation when Spring comes.
+The structure of the buildings is so immensely grandeur & elaborate.
+The surroundings are lushed, bordering the sprawl of colorful vegetation when Spring comes.

 An ordinary type of Tulips in Poland.